Helen Smith

 World Happiness Report, 2021, oil on linen, 153 x 153cm | Helen Smith

 Helen Smith was born in 1963 in Cooma, New South Wales.
-In 2000, she graduated from Curtin University of Technology, with a Bachelor of Arts.
-Since 2002 she has been an active member of the Australian Centre for Concrete Art (AC4CA).
+She graduated from Curtin University of Technology, with a Bachelor of Arts in 2000 and was awarded a Master of Fine Art through the Sydney College of the Arts in 2023.
+She has been an active member of the Australian Centre for Concrete Art (AC4CA) since 2002.

-Helen Smith’s practice is influenced by a formal, minimalist view-point with simplicity of form and geometric abstraction generally contributing to the outcome.
-Oil on canvas paintings, large-scale wall works and a number of ongoing photographic series derived from an interest in social and cultural systems form the basis for her enquiry.
-Together with Jeremy Kirwan-Ward she has collaborated on a number of site specific, large-scale wall works including an installation in the Art Gallery of Western Australia, in Hegenheim, France and at the Institut Fur Alles Mogliche in Berlin.
+Helen Smith’s practice is influenced by a formal, reductionist viewpoint with simplicity of form and geometric abstraction generally contributing to the outcome.
+Oil on canvas paintings, large-scale wall works and photographic series derived from an interest in cultural systems form the basis for her enquiry.